tale-toul/PopulateOCP/README.md

 The playbook is compatible with OCP 3 and 4 versions, although some of the applications may not be, so the playbook itself will decice if the particular application must be deployed or not depending on the version of OpenShift.

-Some of the applications will use persistent storage by creating PVCs, so the cluster is expected to have a default storage class defined.
+Some of the applications will use persistent storage by creating PVCs, so the cluster is expected to have at least a default storage class defined.

 The roles try to be idempotent, so additional executions of the playbook will not modify the resources that have not been changed.